 But once he gained power, Licinius renewed his strong dedication to idol worship, and eagerly persecuted Christians.

-The young Glaphyra had the misfortune of attracting unwelcome attention from Licinius.
+The young Glaphyra had the misfortune of attracting special attention from Licinius.
 He developed a fierce passion for her, and disconcerted the girl by staring lustfully at her.

 Glaphyra told the empress how uncomfortable this made her.
 Constantia, sorrowfully aware of her husband's ways but powerless to change them, decided to send Glaphyra away.
 The girl was dressed in men's clothing and given a sum of money.
 With another servant as companion, she set out for Pontus, and Licinius was told that she had been sent home to her family because she was close to death.